C# Json Serializer (How it Works For Developers)

 string jsonData = JsonConvert.SerializeObject(data);

-// Create PDF document using IronPDF
+// Create a PDF document using IronPDF

 var renderer = new ChromePdfRenderer();